catniplab/neuro-fisher/README.md

     tgt_snr=target_snr,
 )
 ```
-- `x` if the latent trajectory of interest.
+- `x` if the latent trajectory of interest in shape `(n_timepoints, d_latent)`.
 It should be normalized to have unit variance and zero mean.
+If not, it will be normalized to have unit variance and zero mean.
-- `C` is the loading matrix.
+- `C` is the loading matrix in shape `(d_neurons, d_latent)`.
 If `C` is provided, it will be used as the loading matrix but scaled to match the target signal-to-noise ratio (SNR) per bin.
 If `C` is not provided, it will be generated with target coherence and sparsity.
 - `d_neurons` is the number of neurons.
 - `tgt_rate_per_bin` is the target mean firing rate per bin.
 - `max_rate_per_bin` is the maximum firing rate per bin.